 Unclaimed Moneys.
-Any money held in any fund created pursuant to the Refunding Resolution, or by the Paying Agent or an escrow agent in trust, for the payment of the principal of and interest on the Refunding Bonds, and remaining unclaimed for two years after the principal of all of the Refunding Bonds has become due and payable shall be transferred to any Interest and Sinking Fund of the District for payment of any outstanding bonds of the District payable from that fund; or, if no such bonds of the District are at such time outstanding, the monies shall be transferred to the general fund of the District as provided and permitted by law.
+Any money held in any fund created pursuant to the County Resolution, or by the Paying Agent or an escrow agent in trust, for the payment of the principal of, premium, if any, and interest on the Bonds, and remaining unclaimed for two years after the principal of all of the Bonds has become due and payable (whether by maturity or upon prior redemption) shall be transferred to any Interest and Sinking Fund of the District for payment of any outstanding bonds of the District payable from that fund; or, if no such bonds of the District are at such time outstanding, the monies shall be transferred to the general fund of the District as provided and permitted by law.

-SECURITY AND SOURCE OF PAYMENT FOR THE REFUNDING BONDS
+SECURITY AND SOURCE OF PAYMENT FOR THE BONDS